mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 - AMI chosen is Ubuntu Server 24.04.

-- I chose that because since I have been using aws that's what I been using and i'm familiar with the OS.
+- I chose that because, since I have been using AWS, that's what I've been using, and I'm familiar with the OS.

-- It include LTS which is ubuntu long-term support that includes security updates and bugs fixes.
+- It includes LTS, which is Ubuntu long-term support that includes security updates and bug fixes.

 volume size (and explanation / justification)

-- My instance uses 8GIB as the default volume size.
-Mealie.io doesn't require a lot of space and I'll mostly be storing files that contain food recipes that gets stored in a docker volume.
+- My instance uses 8 GB as the default volume size.
+Mealie.io doesn't require a lot of space, and I'll mostly be storing files that contain food recipes that get stored in a Docker volume.

 - The volume size is used to store the OS, logs, docker, and mealie image.

-- 8GIB is enough to store all those things.
+- 8 GB is enough to store all those things.